oswaldoludwig/Parallel-Seq2Seq/README.md

 1.	get_graph, which imports the TF graph previously created using the setup_ps2s method of class initialize.
 2.	train_ps2s, which performs a training step (update the model weights) using a batch of training examples.
 This method takes as input a batch of input and output sequences and the learning rate.
 3.	save_ps2s, which saves the model checkpoint.
 4.	greedy_decoder, which takes the encoded input sequence, the vectors representing the beginning and end of the sequence and decodes it.
-No beam search decoder so far.
+For beam search decoder, use Par_seq2seq_beam_search instead of Par_seq2seq.

 **References**